-Appendix A: Performance Frameworks with Mission Goal(s)

-ACADEMIC PERFORMANCE FRAMEWORK
+Appendix A: Academic, Organizational, and Financial Performance Framework ACADEMIC PERFORMANCE FRAMEWORK

 The Academic Performance Framework answers the evaluative question: Is the academic program a success?
 The framework includes indicators and measures that allow the PEC to evaluate the school's academic performance and was developed pursuant to the New Mexico Charter Schools Act.
 This section includes indicators, measures and metrics for student academic performance; student academic growth; achievement gaps in both proficiency and growth between student subgroups; and graduation rate and post-secondary readiness measures for high schools.
 (Section 22-8B-9.1.A.
 (1-3, 6, 7) NMSA 1978).